samraatpchauhan-eng/Airbus-FCU-Macropad/README.md

 ---

 ## PCB Design
 The underlying electronics were engineered in KiCad.
-The board features clean routing paths optimized for the RP2040 pin configurations and a solid matrix layout to handle both the key switches and rotary encoders.
+The board features clean routing paths optimized for the RP2040 pin configurations and a direct connection layout to handle both the key switches and rotary encoders.

 ### Schematic Design
 *The underlying circuit schematic mapping the switch routing, and dual encoder connections to the microcontroller.*